chasd00/flutter-goforlaunch/README.md

 # Go For Launch

 <img align="left" src="screenshot.png" style="margin-right:20px"/>
 This is a simple checklist app built using Flutter aimed at High Power Rocketry hobbyists.
-With this app you can create the checklists used for launces and not have to carry around a clipboard and pen.
+With this app you can create the checklists used for launches and not have to carry around a clipboard and pen.

 ## Getting Started